High impedance

-In electronics, high impedance means that a point in a circuit (a node) allows a relatively small amount of current through, per unit of applied voltage at that point.
-High impedance circuits are low current and potentially high voltage, whereas low impedance circuits are the opposite (low voltage and potentially high current).
-Numerical definitions of "high impedance" vary by application.
+In electronics, high impedance means that an electrical contact point in a circuit (a node) allows a relatively small amount of current through, per unit of voltage applied to that point.
+High impedance circuits show low current for (possibly) high voltage, whereas low impedance circuits are the opposite: they show low voltage for (possibly) high current.
+Values for electrical impedance are measured in units of Ohms (Ω), similar to resistance.

 High-impedance inputs are preferred on measuring instruments such as voltmeters or oscilloscopes.
-In audio systems, a high-impedance input may be required for use with devices such as crystal microphones or other devices with high internal impedance.
+In audio systems, a high-impedance input may be required for use with devices such as crystal microphones or other devices with inherently high internal impedance.

 Analog electronics

-In analog circuits a high impedance node is one that does not have any low impedance paths to any other nodes in the frequency range being considered.
-Since the terms low and high depend on context to some extent, it is possible in principle for some high impedance nodes to be described as low impedance in one context, and high impedance in another; so the node (perhaps a signal source or amplifier input) has relatively low currents for the voltages involved.
+In analog circuits a high impedance node is an electrical contact point that does not have any low impedance path to any other node in the frequency range being considered.
+Since, to some extent, the words low and high are relative, it is possible in principle for some nodes impedance to be described as low impedance in one context, and high impedance in another; so the node (perhaps a signal source or amplifier input) has relatively low currents for the voltages involved.

-High impedance nodes have higher thermal noise voltages and are more prone to capacitive and inductive noise pick up.
+High-impedance nodes have higher thermal noise voltages and are more prone to capacitive and inductive noise pick up.
 When testing, they are often difficult to probe as the impedance of an oscilloscope or multimeter can heavily affect the signal or voltage on the node.
 High impedance signal outputs are characteristic of some transducers (such as crystal pickups); they require a very high impedance load from the amplifier to which they are connected.
 Vacuum tube amplifiers, and field effect transistors more easily supply high-impedance inputs than bipolar junction transistor-based amplifiers, although current buffer circuits or step-down transformers can match a high-impedance input source to a low impedance amplifier.